julienvollering/DSMdepth/ms/ms.md

 Since any given 10 m cell will miss by about 60 cm, applications requiring detailed peat depth in a small area (e.g. < 1 ha) would benefit from measuring depth on the ground rather than relying on the DSM alone.

 Ground-based measurements also have uncertainty [@parryEvaluatingApproachesEstimating2014], but our data show that this error was smaller than the variation in peat depth over short distances (e.g. 100 m).
-Independent probing and GPR measurements up to 2 m apart were differed by an average of 29--42 cm (Fig. \@ref(fig:GPRwavevelocity)).
+Independent probing and GPR measurements up to 2 m apart differed by an average of 29--42 cm (Fig. \@ref(fig:GPRwavevelocity)).
 By comparison, the average variation among measurements 100 m apart was 70--106 cm (Fig. \@ref(fig:semivariograms)).
 We also note that cell-level measurement error that is correlated with predictors (e.g. underestimated depth at high Multi-Resolution Valley Bottom Flatness), will go undetected by cross-validation and does not account for the limited accuracy of our models.
 Ultimately, the effect of measurement error falls mostly outside the scope of DSM, since it can only be evaluated with higher-quality, independent data.